CybersecurityProtecting Personal Data: 10 Golden Tips for Your Privacy in 2026

 Update tips:

-Tip 7: Be Mindful of What You Share on Social Media
+Tip 7: What Should You Never Share on Social Media?

 Every piece of information you post on social media can be used against you.
 A vacation photo tells thieves your home is empty.
 Your birthday helps crack your accounts.
 Your location reveals your daily routine.